EricHu33/AnimeShadingPlus-Anime-Toon-Shader/Anime Shading Plus(+) User Manual e9875988ae1e41caa5198370d9cc963d/About Character Models Featured in the User Manual 6d41e2d5b80a440e82eb9ed497aeefd4.md

 # About Character Models Featured in the User Manual

-# **Disclaimer**
+# **Rights of Character Models**

-Please note: I did not create the character models featured in the user manual.
-These models are used to demonstrate the functions of the shader.
-I also made some modifications to the models' UV and materials to better showcase the shader's capabilities.
+**Please note:** I did not create any of the character models in this document.
+These models are only used to demonstrate the various Shader features within ASP.
+To better showcase certain features, I have made some modifications to the UVs or materials of the models.

+**When purchasing from the store, only [早川 葵 - Hayakawa Aoi]** will be included in the Package as a demo character inside the demo scenes.(with the original author's permission).

 ---

-Below is a list of the character models used, along with links to their official pages and creators:
+Below is a list of character models used, along with links to their official pages and creators:

 ### **早川 葵(created by [@WARPSTAR15](https://twitter.com/warpstar15?lang=en))**